 laravel new MyApplication --auth

-The above will install and setup Laravel 7.x in your Ubuntu installation.
-If you have any difficulty with any of the step mentioned above, please let me know in the comment section below.
+The above will install and set up Laravel 7.x in your Ubuntu installation.
+If you have any difficulty with any of the steps mentioned above, please let me know in the comment section below.